mdetiberiis01/Patient-No-Show/README.md

   - After expirimenting with different models XB Boost gave us the highest accuracy score so that is what we went with for our predictions.

 ### Summary of Findings
- - We found that patients who recieve an SMS Messages show up almost 15% less often than those who recieve no text.
+ - We found that patients who receive an SMS Messages show up almost 15% less often than those who received no text.
 If this is an automated SMS sent when the patient makes their appointment that could show how it does not lead to an increased percentage of patients showing up.
  - The neighborhood of Jardim Da Penha has one of the worst no show rates of any other neighborhood in the dataset.
  - We predicted that Monday and Tuesday will have the highest ammount of no show patients at around 5%.
  - We also found that patients with ailments like diabetes or Hypertension tend to show up at a slighty higher rate for their appointments.
 This could be because they are in more of a routine, constantly speaking with doctors about their ongoing conditions.